amantinband/clean-architecture/README.md

 ### Policy-Based Authorization

-To apply role based authorization, use the `Authorize` attribute with the `Policy` parameter and implement the `IAuthorizeableRequest` interface.
+To apply policy based authorization, use the `Authorize` attribute with the `Policy` parameter and implement the `IAuthorizeableRequest` interface.

 For example: